Henry Dewar (physician): Works

 Dewar engaged in an embittered controversy with Thomas Trotter on the chemistry of choke damp and fire damp.
 Trotter had proposed "oxygenated muriatic gas" (i.e. hydrochloric acid) as a fumigant.
 As far as chemistry went, both their theories were inaccurate.
 Dewar was a friend of the Newcastle physician John Clark, and Trotter's criticism of Clark has been given as one possible reason for the personal attacks included with the scientific and practical arguments Dewar gave.
 A scale or chemical slide rule mentioned by Thomas Charles Hope as "Dr. Dewar's" has been considered to be unpublished work of Henry Dewar.

 An inquiry into the principles by which the importance of foreign commerce ought to be estimated (1808) was an economic pamphlet.
 It was taken to be a comment on the Continental System, and a reply to William Spence.
 Spence's Britain Independent of Commerce (1807) had come under heavy criticism.
 Dewar was somewhat sympathetic to Spence's positive views of autarky.

 Dewar wrote an early paper on what was then called "double consciousness", now diagnostically identified with dissociative identity disorder.
 It is considered that Dewar was alluding to the celebrated case of Mary Reynolds of Pennsylvania, which was published in 1816 by Mitchill.
 He wrote in 1817 on a smallpox outbreak at Cupar, giving statistics showing the effectiveness of vaccination.

 Dewar wrote a Treatise on Universal Grammar (1816), and on other topics, for the Edinburgh Encyclopædia.
 He began a translation, Universal Geography, of work by Conrad Malte-Brun.
 He wrote also for the Encyclopædia Britannica, and the Transactions of the Royal Society of Edinburgh.

 Family

 He married Helen Margaret Spence (1800-1870), an American from Philadelphia, in May 1809.
-They had six children including James Dewar, Donald William Dewar (1825-1851), Dr Henry Andrew Dewar (1812-1861), Mary Dewar (1810-1869) (who married Dr Gilman Kimball).
+They had six children.